Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

 \subsubsection{Instanton bundles of higher rank}

-Let us now pass to the higher rank cases.
-The approach will be similar to what we did earlier, namely, we produce strictly $\mu$-semistable instanton bundles that can then be deformed into $\mu$-stable instantons.
+Let us now pass to the higher-rank range.
+The approach will be similar to what we did earlier, namely, we produce strictly slope-semistable instanton bundles that can then be deformed into slope-stable instantons.

 However, this time we meet some additional difficulty.
-In the first place, with our approach, we can no longer hope to prove the existence of instanton bundles $E$ such that $h^0(E(1))\ne 0$: in the rank 2 cases this indeed only holds for a values of $c_2$ varying in $\{m_g,\ldots, g+3 \}$.
+In the first place, with our approach, we can no longer hope to prove the existence of instanton bundles $E$ such that $h^0(E(1))\ne 0$: in the rank-2 cases this indeed only holds for a values of $c_2$ varying in $\{m_g,\ldots, g+3 \}$.
 The second difficulty, actually the main one, is the identification of the minimal charge: we are indeed able to determine its exact value only when $g\ge 4$.
 This computation is a consequence of the following lemma.